-Government budgets may be negatively affected through increased spending on social services, especially if newly legalized immigrants are relatively poor.
+Government budgets may be negatively affected due to increased spending on social services and use of tax credits.

-Issues of fairness make legalization a contentious tool for dealing with undocumented immigrants.
+Issues of fairness make legalization a politically contentious tool for dealing with unauthorized immigrants.

 Author's main message

-Understanding what prompts people to migrate in an undocumented status and how they perform after legalization is vital for designing effective immigration policy.
-Countries are motivated to legalize migrants when they have a large stock of unauthorized immigrants within their borders.
-Policy options to address and reduce the level of illegal immigration range from stepping up border enforcement and deportation to granting temporary access or providing a path to citizenship.
-Proponents of legalization believe that it can help migrants who are “living in the shadows,” boost tax revenues, regulate the shadow economy, prevent worker exploitation, reduce crime, and support national security.
-Furthermore, legalization is a humanitarian action that can keep families together and improve access to social services.
+Understanding what prompts people to migrate in an unauthorized status and how they perform after legalization is vital for designing effective immigration policy.
+Countries may be motivated to legalize migrants when they have a large stock of unauthorized immigrants within their borders.
+Policy options to address and reduce the level of unauthorized immigration range from stepping up border enforcement and deportation to granting temporary access or providing a path to citizenship.
+Proponents of legalization believe that it can help migrants who are “living in the shadows,” boost tax revenues, regulate the informal economy, prevent worker exploitation, increase human capital, reduce crime, and support national security.
+Furthermore, legalization is a humanitarian action that can keep families together and improve access to social services and higher education.

-Much of the political debate in the US and Europe has focused on how to address the large stocks and persistent flows of undocumented immigrants.
-Legalization is often contentious as many people believe that immigrants can hurt the labor market prospects of native-born workers and impose costs on government and society.
-In addition, opponents feel that legalization encourages additional illegal immigration and rewards law breaking.
+Much of the political debate in the US and Europe has focused on how to address the large stocks and persistent flows of unauthorized immigrants.
+Legalization is often contentious as many people believe that immigrants can hurt the labor market prospects of native-born workers and previously authorized immigrants and impose costs on government and society.
+In addition, opponents feel that legalization encourages additional unauthorized immigration and rewards law breaking.
 Some feel that it is unfair that certain immigrants are “cutting the line,” so to speak.

 Discussion of pros and cons